7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 - Read Malware Analyst's Cookbook
 - Other Objectives
 Learnt:
+- This is not a malware analysis CTF
 - https://github.com/PaperMtn
 - Lena Rain is an awesome Composer - hackmud soundtrack hit very nicely at points
 - oletoolage